Codecademy/docs/content/python/concepts/regex/terms/metacharacters/metacharacters.md

 ---
-Title: 'Metacharacters'
+Title: "Metacharacters"
-Description: 'Matches or qualifies regular character patterns or other expressions.'
+Description: "Matches or qualifies regular character patterns or other expressions."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Regular Expressions'
+  - "Regular Expressions"
-  - 'Characters'
+  - "Characters"
 CatalogContent:
-  - 'introduction-to-regular-expressions'
+  - "introduction-to-regular-expressions"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 In regex, certain **metacharacters** are used to match and qualify regular character patterns or other expressions.